Daniel-J-S/Data-Structures-and-Algorithms/queue/index.md

 <br>

 As a reminder, we're using a Linked List to create our Queue, so there's a `Node` class we defined earlier that we're using to instantiate for our enqueued data.
 Once invoked, `enqueue` takes the data needed to be stored and then creates a new node.
-We'll push this new `node` into our reference collection array for convenience.
 Next, we'll set our tail node's `.next` property to our new `node`, as long as it's not empty.
 Then, we'll point our reference to the tail `node` itself to the new `node`.

 Lastly, if our reference to the `head` node is empty, we'll also point it to the `node`.